What Does Teen Dating Violence Look Like?

 What is teen dating violence?

-Teen dating violence (TDV) encompasses different forms of violence, including both physical dating violence and sexual dating violence.
+Teen dating violence (TDV) encompasses different forms of violence, including physical and sexual violence.
 According to the National Institute of Justice, TDV includes "physical, psychological or sexual abuse; harassment; or stalking of any person ages 12 to 18 in the context of a past or present romantic or consensual relationship."

-TDV doesn't have to take place in person.
-Social media and modern technology have opened up new avenues and platforms for abusive behaviors, including showing sexual pictures of someone without their consent, which is increasingly being considered a crime.
+Dating abuse doesn't have to take place in person.
+Other forms of teen dating violence have emerged as social media and modern technology have opened up new avenues and platforms for abusive behaviors.
+For example, showing sexual pictures of someone without their consent is increasingly being considered a crime.

 Abusive relationships at every age are unacceptable.
+Defensive factors such as awareness and education about teen dating violence are crucial, especially since the ages of those participating in the relationship can play a role in the way the abuse presents itself.
 Nevertheless, the ages of those participating in the relationship can play a role in the way the abuse presents itself.
-There are a few issues that can arise when young people are involved in romantic relationships during their teen years.
+A few issues can arise when young people are involved in romantic relationships during their teen years.
 These issues include:

-• Many young people may lack the brain development needed to handle the powerful feelings that can come with being in a romantic relationship and being in love with someone.
+• Many young people may lack the brain development needed to handle the powerful feelings of being in a romantic relationship and in love with someone.

 • Young people may not have the experience to recognize red flags in unhealthy relationships, and if they have never been in love before, they may worry that they will never experience those feelings again with someone else, putting them at greater risk of remaining in an abusive situation.

-• Many young people may still need to practice the communication skills needed to express themselves openly and maintain healthy relationships.
+• Many young people may need to practice communication skills to express themselves openly and maintain healthy relationships.

 • Young people may be more easily influenced by others because they are still in the phase of discovering themselves and responding to authority figures, which can become a safety issue when the person influencing them does so in a hurtful way.

-Without the experience to be able to recognize inappropriate behaviors, adolescents can find themselves in potentially precarious situations where they may become victims of dating abuse.
+Without the experience to be able to recognize inappropriate behaviors, adolescents can find themselves in potentially precarious situations where they may become victims of intimate partner violence.

 What are the dangers of teen dating violence?

-The dangers of teen dating violence can continue long past the teenage years.
-Additionally, they can be quite serious and concerning.
+Those experiencing teen dating violence face significant risks that can continue long past the teenage years.
+In addition, the dangers can be quite serious and concerning.

 Continued abuse

-Teenagers who are survivors of teen dating violence may be more likely to become a victim of future dangerous relationships throughout their adult life.
+Teenagers who are survivors of teen dating violence may be more likely to become victims of future dangerous relationships throughout their adult life.
 Early dating relationships can set a standard for future relationships and cause the development of mental health challenges.
-Young people whose partner mentally abused them demonstrated psychological aggression towards them or otherwise mistreated them may come to believe that such a relationship dynamic is how they "deserve" to be treated or is an example of a “normal” relationship.
+Young people whose partner mentally abused them, demonstrated psychological aggression towards them, or otherwise mistreated them may come to believe that such a relationship dynamic is how they "deserve" to be treated or is an example of a "normal" relationship.

 Depression and anxiety